giokok-test/simulate-rl/README.md

 The defaults for these options live in ``training.yaml`` and can be modified directly in that file.

+Pass ``--profile`` to print how much time is spent collecting rollouts, optimising the policy and running evaluations.
+When ``--log-dir`` is set the timings are also written under the ``timing/`` namespace for TensorBoard.

 It will print evaluation statistics every ``--eval-freq`` episodes and a final summary when training finishes.
 When curriculum training is enabled these evaluation episodes always use the final environment configuration so progress